 Transactions executed between a foreign party subject to the duty to report and a foreign counterparty outside a trading venue and outside Switzerland in foreign securities and in derivatives with foreign securities as their underlyings are additionally not covered by the duty to report in Switzerland.
-Foreign parties subject to the duty to report may also report other transactions executed outside a trading venue and outside Switzerland in foreign securities and in derivatives with foreign securities as their underlyings of the duty to report may also report other transactions executed outside a trading venue and outside Switzerland in foreign securities and in derivatives with foreign securities as their underlyings to a foreign disclosure office recognized by the trading venue.
+Foreign parties subject to the duty to report may also report other transactions executed outside a trading venue and outside Switzerland in foreign securities and in derivatives with foreign securities as their underlyings to a foreign disclosure office recognized by the trading venue.